 Rostov brushed aside Sparta Prague 5–1 on aggregate to continue what has been a highly impressive European campaign.
-They finished third in their Champions League group behind heavyweights Atlético and Bayern Munich, claiming an incredible 3–2 victory against the latter.
+They finished third in their Champions League group behind heavyweights Atlético and Bayern Munich, claiming an impressive 3–2 victory against the latter.

 Independent journalist Jack Pitt-Brooke claims they play “efficient football, maximising set-pieces and defending solidly.”
 United, on the other hand, have finally figured out how to win against teams that defend deep, like Rostov.

-Although the Russian side should put up a tough battle, United have more attacking prowess and, thanks to manager José Mourinho, are also masters in parking the bus and wasting time when needed.
+Although the Russian side should put up a tough battle, United have more attacking prowess and thanks to manager José Mourinho, are also masters in parking the bus and wasting time when needed.
 United through.

 Olympiacos vs. Beşiktaş

 Beşiktaş have efficient forwards Vincent Aboubakar and Cenk Tosun, who each claimed a Man of the Match award in the Round of 32 games, while Olympiacos are a sturdy defensive unit that have conceded just six goals in eight Europa League games.
 Beşiktaş’ attack is more formidable than any team Olympiacos have played this season though, meaning the Turkish team should advance.